 You will not get every surface clean, particularly if you’ve used matt paint in the past.
 However, you will get rid of enough so you can safely paint over without encountering any defects.
 At this stage, you will already start to notice the odour from the smoke start to subside.

-Painting Over Smoke Damage
+Painting Over Smoke Damaged Walls and Ceilings

 Next you need to apply a paint that will trap the remaining smoke damage into your surfaces.
 I recommend a good oil-based primer and stain block.
 This will do two things: it will block the remaining odour, and it will stop contaminants from bleeding through your topcoats.